Divorce Lawyer • Family Law Lawyer

 Unfortunately, not every divorce is a simple no-fault one, particularly when spouses do not agree on a divorce.
 In this situation, the party seeking a divorce can have their divorce attorney file based on fault, naming the reasons why the marriage is not sustainable.
 These reasons may include adultery, abuse, cruelty, mental incapacity, felony conviction, three years or more of living apart, and abandonment.
 These are called Grounds for Divorce.

+A family lawyer from The Carlson Law Firm is skilled at helping navigate military service members through a divorce.
 When it comes to divorce situations involving members of the military, there are specific laws that make the divorce more complex than typical.
 Special and unique issues take place when compared to everyday civilian divorces.
 There are laws that are set in place to protect active military members from being placed in default because of a failure to respond to divorce actions.
 Everyone has the right to know that they are being divorced, and active military men and women are often unable to respond at an appropriate time.

 This protection was established under the Soldiers and Sailors Civil Relief Act, 50 UCS §521.